microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryRoleByEntityType/README.md

 In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will do the following:

 ### Setup

 1. Checks the version of the org.

 ### Demonstrate

-1. Defines some anonymous types to define the range of possible conection property values.
+1. Defines some anonymous types to define the range of possible connection property values.
 2. The `ConnectionRole` creates a connection role.
 3. The `QueryExpression` queries all the connection roles.
-3. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account entity.
+4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account entity.

 ### Clean up